Structural Engineer Report Cost: Simple UK Guide for Homeowners

 - Previous alterations without paperwork

-- RSJ concerns
+- RSJ or beam concerns

 - Chimney damage